Yettywemzy41/Azure-Project/README.md

 Terraform Azure Hands-On Project

 This Terraform configuration deploys a simple Azure environment including networking, a Linux VM, and a Storage Account, with Azure Blob Storage as the remote backend for Terraform state.
 🚀 Project Structure
 Resource Group: Creates a resource group named ${var.prefix}-rg.
 Virtual Network & Subnet: Sets up a VNet (10.0.0.0/16) with a /24 subnet.
 Public IP & Network Interface: Allocates a dynamic Public IP and attaches it to a NIC.
 Linux VM: Deploys an Ubuntu 18.04 VM with SSH key authentication and a Premium OS disk.
 Storage Account & Container: Provisions a globally unique Storage Account with a private container for data.

 🔒 Remote State Backend
 We use Azure Blob Storage to store Terraform state remotely and securely.
 Create a Storage Account and Container (already defined in this configuration).
+After creating the storage, update your Terraform project with a backend block like this:

-Configure the backend in backend.tf or at the top of your main.tf:
+Configure the backend in terraform.tf:

 terraform {
   backend "azurerm" {
-    resource_group_name   = azurerm_resource_group.this.name
+    resource_group_name  = "tfstate-backend-rg"
-    storage_account_name  = azurerm_storage_account.this.name
+    storage_account_name = "tfstatebackend123"
-    container_name        = azurerm_storage_container.this.name
+    container_name       = "tfstate"
     key                  = "terraform.tfstate"
   }
 }

-Initialize the backend:
+Initialize the backend:terraform init

-terraform init

 📋 Prerequisites
 Terraform (>= 1.3.0)
 Azure CLI
 An active Azure Subscription
 SSH key pair (~/.ssh/id_rsa.pub)

 ⚡️ Quick Start
 Login & select subscription
 az login
 az account set --subscription "<YOUR_SUBSCRIPTION_ID>"

-Initialize Terraform (and backend)
+Initialize Terraform (and backend) : terraform init Review the plan terraform plan

-terraform init

-Review the plan

-terraform plan

 Apply the configuration

-terraform apply -auto-approve
+terraform apply

-Connect to the VM

-ssh ${var.vm_admin_username}@$(terraform output -raw public_ip)

 🔄 Cleanup

-To destroy all resources and remove the remote state:

-terraform destroy -auto-approve
-az storage blob delete --account-name <STORAGE_ACCOUNT> --container-name <CONTAINER> --name terraform.tfstate
+To destroy all resources and remove the remote state: terraform destroy -auto-approve az storage blob delete --account-name <STORAGE_ACCOUNT> --container-name <CONTAINER> --name terraform.tfstate